-The enclosed proxy is solicited by and on behalf of the Board of Directors of Range Resources Corporation, a Delaware corporation (the "Company"), for use at the 2002 Annual Meeting of Stockholders (the "Meeting").
-The Meeting will be held Thursday, May 23, 2002 at 9:00 a.m.
+The enclosed proxy is solicited by and on behalf of the Board of Directors of Range Resources Corporation, a Delaware corporation (hereinafter referred to as the "Company" or "Range"), for use at the 2003 Annual Meeting of Stockholders (the "Meeting").
+The Meeting will be held Wednesday, May 21, 2003 at 9:00 a.m.
 Central time, at the Company's offices at 777 Main Street, Suite 800, Fort Worth, Texas 76102.
 The items to be considered are summarized in the Notice of Annual Meeting of Stockholders (the "Notice") and more fully described in this Proxy Statement.
-This Proxy Statement and the proxy form were first mailed on or about April 17, 2002, to all holders of record of the Company's Common Stock, \$.01 par value (the "Common Stock") on April 5, 2002 (collectively the "Stockholders").
+This Proxy Statement and the proxy form were first mailed on or about April 21, 2003, to all holders of record of the Company's Common Stock, \$.01 par value (the "Common Stock") on April 4, 2003 (collectively the "Stockholders").
 Shares of the Common Stock represented by proxies will be voted as described below or as specified by each Stockholder.
 Any proxy given by a Stockholder may be revoked at any time prior to the voting by delivering a written notice to the Secretary of the Company, by executing and delivering a subsequently dated proxy or by attending the Meeting, withdrawing the proxy and voting in person.

 The persons named as proxies are John H. Pinkerton and Rodney L. Waller, President and Secretary of the Company, respectively.
 The cost of preparing and mailing this Proxy Statement and any other related material will be paid by the Company.
 The Company has retained MacKenzie Partners, Inc., 105 Madison Avenue, New York, New York 10016, to assist in the solicitation.
-For these services, we will pay MacKenzie Partners a fee of \$5,000 and reimburse it for certain out-of-pocket expenses.
+For these services, the Company will pay MacKenzie Partners a fee of \$3,000 and reimburse it for certain out-of-pocket expenses.
 In addition to the solicitation of proxies by use of the mail, directors, officers and employees of the Company may solicit proxies personally.
 The Company will request brokerage firms and other custodians, nominees and fiduciaries to forward solicitation material to the beneficial owners of the Common Stock and will reimburse them for their expenses.